Moving to live in Ireland from outside the EU

 Sending your personal effects by post

-If you transfer your residence and send your personal effects by post, you should:
+If you are moving to live in Ireland and send your personal effects by post, you should:

 - clearly label the parcels - 'Personal Effects/Transfer of Residence Relief'